browserengineering/book/book/security.md

 embed a secret value, called a *nonce*, into the form, and to reject form submissions that don't come with this secret value.
-Since you can only get a nonce from the server, and since the nonce is tied to your user account, the attacker could not embed it in their form and so could not craft a form for you to submit that the guest book server would accept.[^like-cookie]
+Since you can only get a nonce from the server, and since the nonce is tied to your cookie, the attacker could not embed it in their form and so could not craft a form for you to submit that the guest book server would accept.[^like-cookie]

 [^like-cookie]: A nonce is somewhat like a cookie, except that it's stored inside the HTML and thus lasts for just one request (instead of